bflaven/ia_usages/ia_semantic_layer/_prompt/008_ia_build_semantic_layer.md

 - dbt data tests for uniqueness, accepted values, referential integrity, and relationship correctness.

 ### 7. **FastAPI Integration**
-- API endpoints to serve cleaned taxonomy to downstream consumers (like MEZZO or editorial tools).
+- API endpoints to serve cleaned taxonomy to downstream consumers (like   or editorial tools).
 - Endpoints for listing master tags, translations, missing translations, and metrics by entity type.

 ### 8. **Documentation and Lineage**